-TALLOWIN organises trunk shows, private events and public exhibitions in London, where the label is based.
-Visits to Paris, Stockholm, New York and Tokyo are also planned for 2017.
+TALLOWIN organises trunk shows, private events and public exhibitions in London where the label is based.

-For invitations to events, such as the London Craft Week showcase at Leathersellers' Hall, subscribe to the Newsletter.
+For invitations to events, such as the upcoming London Craft Week showcases at Leathersellers' Hall and Bourdon House, subscribe to the Newsletter.

 For previous events take a look at the Journal.